 (4) In alphabetical order, the 2019-21 Trustees of the Society are:

-· Jane M. Binner, Sheffield Management School, University of Sheffield, UK.
+· Jane M. Binner, University of Birmingham, UK.

 · Marko Kolakovic, University of Zagreb, Croatia.